Dimers and Circle patterns: From planar networks to circle patterns

 We can also define a harmonic embedding of the dual graph $\G^*$ (harmonic on $\G^*\setminus B^*$) as follows.
-If $z_1$ and $z_2$ are two primal vertices and $z_1'$ (resp. $z_2'$) denotes the dual vertex associated with the face to the right (resp. left) of the edge $z_1z_2$ when traversed from $z_1$ to $z_2$, then we set

-Since the function $z$ is harmonic, this defines a unique embedding of the dual $\G^*$ once one fixes the position of a single dual vertex.
-This embedding of the dual graph is also harmonic with respect to the inverse conductance (one should take $c_{z_1'z_2'}=c_{z_1z_2}^{-1}$).
+If $v$ and $v'$ are two primal vertices and $f$ (resp. $f'$) denotes the dual vertex associated with the face to the right (resp. left) of the edge $vv'$ when traversed from $v$ to $v'$, then we set \be z(f')- z(f)=ic_{vv'}(z(v')-z(v)). \ee Since the function $z$ is harmonic, this defines a unique embedding of the dual $\G^*$ once one fixes the position of a single dual vertex.
+This embedding of the dual graph is also harmonic with respect to the inverse conductance (one should take $c_{ff'}=c_{vv'}^{-1}$).
 Each primal edge is orthogonal to its corresponding dual edge, hence the pair constituted of the harmonic embeddings of the primal and the dual graph form a pair of so-called \emph{reciprocal figures}.
+Note that given the harmonic embedding one can reconstruct the conductances from (\ref{zzzz}).